 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

 Avocado is one of the wonderful fruits of summer.
 It is an exotic fruit, which is in the US mostly planted in California and can often be seen planted in gardens.
 It fits perfectly with California’s climatic conditions because its climate is very favorable for growing avocados.
+So in this article, we will let you know how to plant an avocado.

 The avocado comes from a laurel family, its tree is evergreen and can reach up to 65 feet.
 There are different varieties of avocados, as many as 80.
 Its origin is from Central and South America.
 It has small flowers, yellowish-green in color.
 These flowers develop pear-shaped fleshy fruits.
 It is of high nutritional value and its name comes from the word “ahuacatl” or “alligator pear”.
 Avocado looks reminiscent of alligator skin.
 It classifies as healthy food and is characteristic for the beginning of the summer.